Best 50-inch TVs 2023: top sets for every budget

 For reasons unknown, Sony didn’t launch a new 48-inch OLED TV in 2021.
 Instead, 2020’s A9 (A9S in the US) was tasked with holding the fort against increasingly large ranks of rivals for almost two years.
 This appears to be a recurring theme, as Sony has once again omitted a 48-inch model in its 2023 lineup, instead sticking with the XR-48A90K.

-Thankfully, the Sony XR-48A90K – Sony’s flagship OLED for 2022 is still a great alternative for the company's A95K and new A95L QD-OLEDs, which aren't available below 55 inches.
+Thankfully, the Sony XR-48A90K is still a great alternative to the company's new A95L QD-OLED, which isn't available below 55 inches.

-The 48-inch Sony A90K OLED is a force to be reckoned with.
-It might not quite have the flawless gaming feature set of an LG OLED, but it’s close, and a very good gaming TV in its own right, particularly if you’re a PS5 player.
+It might not quite have the flawless gaming feature set of the LG C3 OLED above, but it’s close, and a very good gaming TV in its own right, particularly if you’re a PS5 player.

 Read the full Sony XR-48A90K review